fieldrndservices/libssh2lv-nilrt-ipk/README.md

    The libssh2lv library will now be available to the cRIO.

+## Background

+NI provides a package manager (opkg) and a repository (feed) to optionally install and extend the capabilities of their embedded hardware running the NI Linux RT operating system.
+There are many packages available from NI's official repository, but libssh2lv is not available in the repository.
+The libssh2lv library is used for client-side SSH and SFTP communication within [LabVIEW](https://www.ni.com/labview).
+It does _not_ implement a SSH server.
+It is specifically targeted at enabling clients to communicate with a SSH/SFTP server.
+This project is intended to provide a libssh2lv package that can be installed on the embedded hardware from NI using opkg package manager.

+This project is structured as a CMake superbuild.
+There is no source code folder.
+The "source code" for this project is all related to building the libssh2lv source code provided as a compressed tar file and packaging it into a IPK file using CMake.
+The source code for the libssh2lv library is included in this project as a compressed tar file instead of using CMake's [ExternalProject_Add](https://cmake.org/cmake/help/latest/module/ExternalProject.html) download or version control features because the build procedure must be run on a properly configured cRIO that typically does not have access to the Internet.
+Providing the libssh2lv source code via an archive (*.tar.gz) makes it easier to simply download the source contents of a release for this project and transfer to the cRIO in an offline fashion.

 ## Build

 Ensure that a cRIO has been [suitably configured as a build environment](https://gist.github.com/volks73/ff5bdf361c1dccd6005bfaa31ab80441) before completing the following steps to create the IPK file.